vivaria/edisonrul.ing/docs/source/cards/m/monster-recovery.md

 ### Card Rulings

-●If you select a Fusion Monster or Synchro Monster, it returns to its owner's Extra Deck.
+*   If you select a Fusion Monster or Synchro Monster, it returns to its owner's Extra Deck.
-●If you select your opponent's monster that you currently control, it is returned to your opponent's Deck.
+*   If you select your opponent's monster that you currently control, it is returned to your opponent's Deck.
-●You can select a Monster Token.
+*   You can select a Monster Token.
 It is removed from the field instead, because it can't be shuffled into the Deck.